 The etiology, characteristics, and diagnosis of children whose cognitive functioning deviates from the norm.
 Implications for school and family considered for retardates, learning handicapped, and the mentally gifted.
+Prerequisite: EDCE 460.

-EDCE 664 Individual Intelligence Testing (4)
+Assessment of Individual Intelligence (4)

-Supervised experience in the administration, scoring, and interpretation of several mental ability tests, including Stanford-Binet, Wechsler Scales, Leiter, and other assessments of cognitive functions.
+Supervised experience in the administration, scoring, and interpretation of several mental ability tests, including Stanford-Binet, Wechsler Scales, Leiter, and other assessments of cognitive functions